Joy6000/simple-discord-pagination/README.md

     }).paginate() // this is literally everything required from you!!
 I handle the rest.
 ```
+### Timeouts
+You are going to need to implement timeouts on your lonesome.
 # Why use simpler-discord-pagination?
 The simpler-discord-pagination package is an extremely powerful npm package used for discord.js.
 Our goal is to make pagination easier and simple.
 Currently, we support **3** different types of paginations.
 A **R**egular **L**egacy **P**agination (RLP), a **B**utton **I**nteraction **P**agination (BIP),